-(a) No public pool employee person-having a communicable disease while in an infectious state shall be employed at a work in any capacity involving contact with pool users, pool water, or the operation of the pool equipment and ancillarysanitary facilities at a public pool unless a current written statement is provided by a licensed physician as prescribed in subsection (b).
+(a) No public pool employeeperson having a communicable disease while in an infectious state shall be employed at a work in any capacity involving contact with pool users, pool water, the operation of the pool equipment and ancillary sanitary facilities at a public pool unless a current written statement is provided by a licensed physician as prescribed in subsection (b).

-(b) All patrons known to be, or suspected by the enforcing agent or the management of being afflicted with an infectious disease, No public pool employee or pool user having a communicable disease while in an infectious state, including but not limited to cryptosporidium, giardia, Legionnaires' disease, and Pseudomonas aeruginosa infection, or while suffering from ahaving any symptoms such as a cough, cold er-sores, or or wearing bands or bandages nasal or ear discharges; or when wearing bandages, shall be excluded from all public bathing placesenter public pool water unless at least one of the following conditions is met: (1) Tthe patronpublic pool employee or pool user submits a current written statement to the pool operator, signed by a licensed physician, confirming that the patronpublic pool employee or pool user a health hazard to others pool users_using the public pool or ancillary facilities.
+(b) All patrons known to be, or suspected by the enforcing agent or the management of being afflicted with an infectious disease, No public pool employee or pool user having a communicable disease while in an infectious state including but not limited to suffering from a cough, cold or sores, or wearing bands or bandagesnasal or ear discharges or wearing bandages shall be excluded from all public bathing placesenter public pool water unless at least one of the following conditions is met:

+(1) Tthe patronpublic pool employee or pool user submits a current written statement to the pool operator, signed by a licensed physician, confirming that the patronpublic pool employee or pool user does not present a health hazard to others-pool users using the public pool or ancillary facilities.